PINTO0309/PINTO_model_zoo/460_RT-DETRv2-Wholebody25/README.md

   - Demonstration of models with built-in post-processing (Float32/Float16)
   - `score_threshold` is a very rough value set for testing purposes, so feel free to adjust it to your liking.
 The default threshold is probably too low.
+  - There is a lot of information being rendered into the image, so if you want to compare performance with other models it is best to run the demo with `-dnm`, `-dgm`, `-dlr` and `-dhm`.

     ```
     usage: